Write The Numbers In Scientific Notation. 673.5

 Working with Scientific Notation: Addition and Subtraction

 Addition and subtraction require a little more care.
-Before performing the operation, ensure that both numbers have the same exponent.
-Then, add or subtract the coefficients while keeping the exponent the same.
+Before performing the operation, see to it that both numbers have the same exponent.
+Then, add or subtract the coefficients while keeping the exponent the same And that's really what it comes down to..

 For example: Add 2.5 x 10<sup>3</sup> and 3 x 10<sup>2</sup>